freenas/freenas-docs/userguide/system.rst

 `RSA-encrypted <https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29>`__
 SSH public and private keypairs in :menuselection:`System --> SSH Keypairs`.
-These are generally used when configuring :ref:`SSH Keypairs` or *SFTP* :ref:`Cloud Credentials`.
+These are generally used when configuring :ref:`SSH Connections` or *SFTP* :ref:`Cloud Credentials`.

 To generate a new keypair, click |ui-add|, enter a name, and click